 - a.
-A site plan drawn to scale of 1" 50' (unless the Zoning Administrator specifies otherwise), of all property involved in the special land use, showing the location of all abutting streets, the location of all existing and proposed structures and their uses, and the location and extent of all above ground development, both existing and proposed. - b.
-If requested by the Planning Commission, elevations for the proposed development. - c.
-All information required by any other provision of this ordinance governing the land use or structure for which site plan approval is sought.
+A site plan drawn to scale of 1" 50' of all property showing the location of all abutting streets, the location of all existing and proposed structures and their uses, and the location and extent of all above and below ground development, both existing and proposed. - b.
+Elevations (front, side and rear) for all proposed structures. - c.
+All information required by any other provision of this ordinance governing the land use or structure for which site plan approval is sought. - d.
+The Site Plan and supporting Written Documentation shall include the following: